steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 For example, Herbsleb and Grinter based their recommendations of allocating teams and modules properly in geographically distributed software development on Conway's Law {% cite Herbsleb1999a Herbsleb1999 %}.
 Herbsleb and Grinter state that work should be assigned to different teams and sites according to the "[...] greatest possible architectural separation in a design that is as modular as possible." {% cite Herbsleb1999a %}
 But such an allocation should only be done if the product and the development processes are stable and well-understood.
-"Architecture, plans, and processes are all vital coordination mechanisms in software projects." {% cite Herbsleb1999 %}
+Then, "architecture, plans, and processes are all vital coordination mechanisms in software projects." {% cite Herbsleb1999 %}

-This article is definitely not the first article about interdependencies of organization and architecture.
-In {% cite Wolff2020 %} (the YouTube video is, however, only available in German), {% cite Ardalis2020 %}, and {% cite Skelton2020 %}, the authors describe the different aspects of interdependencies between an organizational structure and software architecture in terms of the modules and components.
+In 2007/2012, MacCormack, Baldwin, and Rusnak publihsed a study where they investigated about the validity of Conway's Law {% cite MacCormack2012 %}.
+In their study, they compared open source projects and communities with commercial product development teams.
+Based on Conway's Law, they assumed open source software (OSS) products to be more modular than commercial software products, because OSS products are developed in "loosely-coupled" organizational units and often do not have formal organisation structures to govern development activities.
+Subject of their investigations were 12 products where MacCormack, Baldwin, and Rusnak build pairs of similar products such as [GnuCash 1.8.4](https://www.gnucash.org) vs. MyBooks in the category of financial management software, [AbiWord](https://www.abisource.com/) (see also: [AbiWord](https://en.wikipedia.org/wiki/AbiWord)) vs. StarWriter (see also: [StarOffice](https://de.wikipedia.org/wiki/StarOffice#Versionen)) in the category of word processing, Linux 2.1.32 vs. Solaris in the first of two categories of operating systems, etc.
+Based on their analysis, they found strong evidence that the "[...] product's architecture tends to mirror the structure of the organization in which it is developed [...]" {% cite MacCormack2012 %} and, thus, Conway's Law holds true.

 # Inverse Conway Maneuver

-## Domain-driven Design
+# Domain-driven Design

-## Other Influence Factors
+# Other Influence Factors

+# Further Articles and Talks about this Topic

+This article is definitely not the first article about the interdependencies of organization and architecture.
+In {% cite Wolff2020 %} (it is only available in German), {% cite Ardalis2020 %}, and {% cite Skelton2020 %}, the authors describe the different aspects of interdependencies between an organizational structure and software architecture in terms of the modules and components.

 # References